 - young people from disadvantaged backgrounds who make it to top jobs are likely to be paid less than their counterparts who grew up in professional families.
 Those who are long-range socially mobile (who started off in families working routine or manual jobs and ended up in professional jobs themselves) earn on average £150 a week less than those whose parents worked in professional and managerial roles

 - children from high-income backgrounds who show signs of low academic ability at age 5 are 35% more likely to be high earners as adults than children from poorer families who show early signs of high ability

 - The Child Poverty Act 2010 sets a legally binding target for the government to abolish child poverty by 2020 to 2021.
 This is measured against 4 areas:

 - relative poverty (the proportion of children who live in households with income below 60% of the current median) to fall to 10% or less.

 - absolute poverty (the proportion of all children who live in households with income below 60% of the 2010 to 2011 median) to fall to 5% or less

 - combined low income and material deprivation (the proportion of children who live in households with income below 70% of the median who also experience material deprivation) to fall to 5% or less

 - persistent poverty (the proportion of children who live in households with income below the current median) to fall to a target to be set in regulations by 2015

-- A list of 30 is available.
+- A list of 30 secondary schools not meeting the minimum GCSE attainment standards, 2011 to 2015 (MS Excel Spreadsheet, 15.9KB) is available.
 The list uses DfE secondary school performance table data.